Rashmitha93066/OSSE_Project_Group35/README.md

 User can input two numbers and perform the basic mathematical operations like add, subtract, multiply and divide.

-Option 2:
+Option 2:Area Of shapes

-Area Of shapes - includes
+Shapes includes
-1.Square
+1.Rectange
-2.Rectange
+2.Square
 3.Triangle
 4.Circle
 5.Parallelogram